 Kilcullen brings to CPDE his decades-long experience in fighting injustice and poverty, and organising CSOs around the cause of human rights and sustainable development.
 He was programme officer for Africa and Laos at the Irish Catholic agency for overseas development Trocaire, before serving as its executive director for 20 years.
 An architect by training, he used to build camps for Cambodian and Vietnamese refugees as Trocaire Laos representative, and also received an award from the Royal Institute of Architects of Ireland for his work on earthquake resistant housing in El Salvador.
 He is a past President of CIDSE, an international alliance of Catholic development organisations in Europe and North America, adviser to the Pontifical council Cor Unum, the Vatican body that coordinates the charitable work of the Catholic Church, and vice-president of Concord, the confederation of over 1,500 European development NGOs.

-Ssewakiryanga is the Executive Director of the Uganda National NGO Forum and a former co-chair of the Global Call to Action Against Poverty (GCAP).
+Ssewakiryanga is the former Executive Director of the Uganda National NGO Forum and a former co-chair of the Global Call to Action Against Poverty (GCAP).
 He is also a Policy Anthropologist who has helped formulate national poverty reduction strategies and shape international discussions of development cooperation and effectiveness.